jeremy-hanna/provisioning_cookbook/README.md

 2. run `./onboard-<os>.sh` to install dependecies for ansible

 ##TODO (in no particular order)
-* dotfile clone and copy from repo (this would probably be done last so it would not be overwritten by all the dependecies)
 * development repo's clone
 * git
 * zsh